Blog

 SDK Use Cases and Examples

 According to the Mobile SDKs Trends Report, in July 2018, an average app had 18.5 SDKs integrated.
-Nowadays, it’s believed that a complex application can utilize up to 30 Software Development Kits.
+Nowadays, it’s believed that complex mobile application development can utilize up to 30 Software Development Kits.

 Some SDKs are impossible to do without.
 For example, any Android app available on the Google Play Store, from major players (Pinterest, Instagram, Netflix, etc.) to minor indie products must use the Android SDK as the foundational layer to run on Android devices.